- The integration of technology into city infrastructure is also widening the ways in which municipal security can be compromised.

 The consequences of such an attack affect everyone: from city residents, to targeted businesses and their service providers and supply chain partners, right through to state and federal authorities.

-Existing response protocols for cyber attacks
+Existing response protocols

 Presently, individual companies have incident response plans and procedures, but these only cover their own data and systems.